AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

 )
 ```

-Cross contract delegation call.
+Cross-contract proxy call.

 - **Parameters**
-    - `addr:` The contract address to be invoked
+    - `addr:` The contract address to be called
     - `paras:` A contract parameter constructed using the function cross_call_args
-    - `gas:` The called contract method estimates the gas consumed
+    - `gas:` The estimated gas consumed by the corresponding contract method
 - **Returns**
-    - The call succeed or failed
+    - The call succeed or failed.

-#### platon_delegate_call() 2/2
+### platon_delegate_call() 2/2

 ```cpp
 template<typename return_type , typename gas_type , typename...
 Args>